Ivory (Omar Apollo album): Songs

 The album begins with the title track, "Ivory", serving as a short intro with Apollo singing a cappella.
-The second track, "Talk" is an uptempo pop punk song with scuzzy, strummed guitars that reminisce of The Strokes.
+The second track, "Talk" is an uptempo pop punk song with scuzzy, strummed guitars reminiscent of The Strokes.
 The third track, "No Good Reason", is a song that "bursts into life" features a funky, bubbly synth production noted to be experimental for Apollo.
 The fourth track, "Invincible", is a collaboration with Daniel Caesar.
 It is described as a "emotionally climatic" that grapples with mortality and the impact people leave on each other.
 Clash Music noted that the collaboration was "beautifully arranged" with the symphonic harmonies throughout the song giving it a "hypnotic" sound.
 The fifth track, "Endlessly Interlude" is an upbeat '90s R&B song.
 A full version was later released as a track on the deluxe edition of Ivory.
 "Killing Me" is a bilingual R&B track about longing someone that you can't get out of your head.
 It is one of the two songs on the album where Apollo is singing in Spanish.
 "Go Away" is a synth-pop song with confessional lyrics about wanting someone and running out of time with them.
 Apollo's falsetto and the slick groove of the production were commended.

 "En El Olvido", the eleventh track, is a stripped-down corrido sung completely in Spanish.
 Apollo said he was inspired by performances by Juan Gabriel in creating the song.
 The twelfth track, "Tamagotchi", is a Latin trap and R&B song featuring production by The Neptunes.
 The song is described as bass-heavy and flirty with Apollo rap-singing in Spanish and English over a plucked Samba cadence and a bouncy melody.
 "Evergreen" is an R&B song with an old school Motown feel.
 Pitchfork praised the song as it showcased Apollo's range, going from "wizened soul belter to '90s boy band innocence".
 According to Apollo, "Evergreen" was the last song finished and turned in for the album.